-Several weeks ago (well, over a month now) I was approached by the American Recall Center about publishing a Code Stroke/Stroke Awareness post.
+Several weeks ago (well, over a month now) I was approached by the American Recall Center (go check them out!) about publishing a Code Stroke/Stroke Awareness post.
 If you’ve noticed, I’m super slow on getting things out because when I’m not working I’m usually dead to the world.
-Collectively, we’ve done a pretty good job on training and awareness
+Collectively, we’ve done a pretty good job on training

 Privatization of EMS is something that makes the IAFF’s skin crawl.
 Recently in Brook Park, OH, firefighters protested the mayor’s decision to examine a private provider providing EMS.
 “Fire based EMS is the way to go…” was one quote from the article.
 It was following by more crying that it’s unsafe and unfair, blah blah